adafruit/PrettyPins/README.md

 1. The PNG gets added to the Pinouts page of the guide, rendered, immediately below the board image at the top of the page.

 #### The PDF
-1. Upload to the EagleCAD PCB file repository on GitHub.
+1. Upload to the board-specific EagleCAD PCB file repository on GitHub.
 2. Link under "Files:" on the Downloads page in the applicable board guide.
 3. Link on the Pinouts page in the applicable board guide (under the rendered PNG of the diagram).